-Join Gabriel Corbett for an in-depth discussion in this video Understanding sheet metal, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Understanding sheet metal, part of SOLIDWORKS 2013-2017: Sheet Metal Design.

 So, what makes sheet metal different from other parts designed in SolidWorks?
 Okay, so let's go over the basics.
 Number one, constant thickness.
 All sheet metal starts out as flat material and needs to be cut to size via laser, punch press, stamping press or shearer.
 Because material either comes in standard thicknesses, we need to choose one of those available gauges.
 Next, we need to bend the material with specialized tooling using standard raduis'.
 It's best to design with standard tooling to avoid needing you buy custom tools that are both cost and lead time to your design.